5l1v3r1/WhatsSpy-Public-wiki/home.markdown

 **Update 1.0.1/1.0.2/1.0.3** : Small UI and Tracker fix.
 Shutdown the tracker (`screen -r` and press `Ctrl+c`).
 Replace the `whatsspy/` folder with the one of the repository and start the tracker back up again.

+**Update 1.0.4** : Status message bug fixed.
+Same rules apply as for 1.0.3

 ## Screenshots
 #### Overview page:
 ![screencapture-maikel-pro-whatsspy](https://gitlab.maikel.pro/uploads/maikeldus/WhatsSpy-Public/3252b4b488/screencapture-maikel-pro-whatsspy.png)